e-senturk/G531GD-GT-GU-Hackintosh/README.md

-# G531GT-Hackintosh
+# G531GD-GT-GU-Hackintosh
 # Important Notes
-## Please select the correct configuration and rename it as config.plist and replace it with the one in the OC folder.
+## Select best configuration for your system and use that config file into EFI/OC folder -- Example: EFI/OC/config.plist
 ## Please don't forget to type in terminal: sudo kextcache -i / command after installation.
 It might be required for some drivers.
 ## Please don't forget to disable boot logo sound otherwise your speaker won't work.
 ## Please edit your PlatformInfo configuration with OpenCoreConfigurator.